svanderburg/libilbm/README.md

 The `ILBM_interleave()` function interleaves given planar screen data, so that they can be stored in an ILBM file.

-NOTE: These functions should only be used for ILBM images and not for PBM images.
-The `ILBM_imageIsPBM()` function can be used to check for this.
+NOTE: These functions should only be used for ILBM images and not for PBM or ACBM images.
+The `ILBM_imageIsILBM()` function can be used to check for this.

     #include <libilbm/ilbmimage.h>
     #include <libilbm/interleave.h>